 by Mary McCann, originally published in The Noe Review, March 1997

-David Schooley, 25-year veteran of the struggle to save San Bruno Mtn.
+David Schooley, photographed here in the 90s, is a decades-long veteran of the struggle to save San Bruno Mountain.

 Photo: Chris Carlsson